logdna/logdna-agent-v2/docs/README.md

 You can define rules, using regex (regular expressions), to control what log data is collected by the agent and forwarded to LogDNA.

-For example, you can identify certain types of logs that are noisy and not needed at all, and then write a regex pattern to match those files and preclude them from collection.
+For example, you can identify certain types of logs that are noisy and not needed at all, and then write a regex pattern to match those lines and preclude them from collection.
 Conversely, you can use regex expressions to match the log lines that you do want to include, and collect **only** those log lines.

 Additionally, you can use the environment variable `LOGDNA_REDACT_REGEX` to remove certain parts of a log line.
 Any redacted data is replaced with [REDACTED].
 Redacting information is recommended when logs might contain PII (Personally Identifiable Information).